Mahjong Etiquette and Superstitions Every Player Should Know

 • Players announce “riichi” and place a 1,000-point stick when going ready

-• There’s a formal process for revealing your winning hand
+• There is a formal process for revealing a winning hand

 • Players often keep their tiles organized in specific patterns